Lay a large number of photographs or images in front of your group.

 On a rare occasion, a large number of photographs/images may overwhelm the feelings of some people, so prepare for the emotions this debriefing strategy may evoke.

-Commercial Sets: Most commercial sets of photographs/images come with a set of instructions which detail a number of different ways to use them as a processing tool.
+Commercial Sets: Most commercial sets of photographs/images come with a set of instructions that detail a number of different ways to use them as a processing tool.
 Here are a few ideas:

-– Select one or more images which reflect what they have observed in someone else.
+– Select one or more images that reflect what they have observed in someone else.

-– Select one or more images which reflect their own or the group’s aspirations.
+– Select one or more images that reflect their own or the group’s aspirations.

 – Ask your group to consider all of the possible thoughts and emotions just one specific image provokes, from the good, the bad and the ugly.